aws/amazon-ivs-react-native-player/docs/tutorial.md

 ```

 let's take a look what we already did.
-We created the button using `TouchableOpacity` that toggles `paused` state and pass it into the Player as a `paused` prop.
+We created the button using `TouchableOpacity` that toggles `paused` state and passes it into the Player as a `paused` prop.
-This allows us to pause/play the Player when user's tap on the button.
+This allows us to pause/play the Player when users tap the button.
 Added styles should put the buttons at the very bottom of the player.

 ## Add time slider

-To add the time slider we gonna use `@react-native-community/slider` for the example purposes, you can use any other component/library depends on your needs.
+To add the time slider we're going to use `@react-native-community/slider` for the example purposes.
+You can use any other component/library depending on your needs.
-Before we add it, we need to know what is the `duration` of playing video if applicable (it doesn't concern a streams) and current `position`.
+Before we add it, we need to know what is the `duration` of the video, if applicable (it doesn't concern streams), and current `position`.
-For such pourpose we can use `onDurationChange` and `onProgress` callbacks to get the proper pieces of the information.
+For such purpose we can use `onDurationChange` and `onProgress` callbacks to get the proper pieces of information.

 ```tsx
 //...